eric-bach/ragbot2/NOTES.md

 - [x] BUG: The first request fails unless you wait a few seconds after loading the page
 - [x] Improve the feel of the responsiveness of responses after the message is submitted

+- [] Improve the response message bubbles to be more like Perplexity responses

 - [] Clean up stack resource names
 - [] Add checks to check env variables exist
 - [] Investigate Strands Observability